Statistics on the Nordic countries

 Eurostat, the statistical office of the European Union, produces and compiles comparable information on European countries under various themes.

-Key information on population and health at the European level has been compiled in the Sotkanet Statistics and Indicator Bank run by the National Institute for Health and Welfare.
+Key information on population and health at the European level has been compiled in the Sotkanet Statistics and Indicator Bank run by the Finnish Institute for Health and Welfare.

 The European health for all database run by the World Health Organization (WHO) provides statistics and indicators on health in European countries.